The Kashmir Conflict-

 architect of the cold war.

-It was British who had launched
+It was the British who had launched

 modern American Intelligence.[24]
 Therefore British secret opposition to

-Pashtun Question, too, both on the pretext that the leadership was having some
+the Blauchistan in spite of Mr. Jinnah’s favorable stance, and opposition to the Pashtun Question, too, both on the pretext that the leadership was having some

 kind of links with communist movements.
-Further more, classified information
+Furthermore, classified information

 and he himself was too, was suspected of a communist inclination.
 This

-suspicious substantiated further when Sheikh Abdullah’s government introduced
+suspicion was substantiated further when Sheikh Abdullah’s government introduced

 radical land reforms.
-The irony of the history is that the communist in Delhi
+The irony of history is that the communist in Delhi had used the pretext that Sheikh Abdullah was creating alliance with

-There fore partition of India was
+Therefore, the partition of India was

 Karachi.
 Leaving unsolved the national questions in British India and dividing

-on the basis of religion was not a step forward, in fact a step back-ward that
+on the basis of religion was not a step forward, in fact, a step backward that

 further complicated the fabric of society.

-Every passing day is bringing a new innovation,
+Every passing day brings new innovation,

-and socio-political realities.
-The old barriers of religion, colour, gender and
+new development, the fast changes in terms of socio-economic, socio-cultural, and socio-political realities.
+The old barriers of religion, color, gender and

 itself, linking with Industrial production.
 Therefore the “Force of Economic